School leaders’ union NAHT has welcomed government plans for more mental health funding to support children and young people.

 Paul Whiteman, NAHT general secretary, said: “NAHT has been pressing the government for some time to take a more rounded approach to mental health provision, particularly to take some of the emphasis away from schools and re-assert the importance of well-resourced and accessible local support services.
 These proposals could be a significant step towards that goal.

 “There is recognition that more training and funding is essential.
 There is recognition that the role schools can play is in promoting good mental health rather than diagnosis or treatment.
 And crucially, there is recognition that schools never act in isolation when seeking to do the best for pupils and require access to other services.

 “NAHT hopes that this green paper firmly establishes the role that schools can play in supporting rather than replacing specialist mental health services.

 “All too often we hear that young people are already in crisis by the time help arrives.
-That cannot be right, so the new four week waiting time for NHS children and young people’s mental health services is extremely important step forward.
+That cannot be right, so the new four-week waiting time for NHS children and young people’s mental health services is an extremely important step forward.

 “The government is investing a significant sum in this project, for training, development and delivery, and that is to be welcomed.
 As the Secretary of State has said, every young person should be able to grow up feeling confident about themselves and their future.
 We now need the government to deliver on this ambition.